-As your closing can leave the last impression for your reader, it’s essential to give it some focused thought, and not just rubber-stamp it with the same finish for every letter.
+As your closing can leave the last impression on your reader, it’s essential to give it some focused thought and not just rubber-stamp it with the same finish for every letter.
 In the same way that a writer focuses on a letter’s opening, put some time into the closing and make it work for your communication.

 Business Letter Closings Examples

 1.)
 Thank you, – Here’s a closing that is safe.
 It covers all that you are trying to get across in your letter without being too formal or personal.
 It is simple and won’t confuse the reader.

 2.)
 Regards, – This closing is dependable.
 It won’t leave the reader feeling awkward.
 It is a safe and neutral closing.

 3.)
 Best regards, or simply “Best,” – With a bit more of politeness to it than “Regards,” this is a safe choice in nearly all situations.

 4.)
 Kind regards – This is a soft closing.
 Use it if you know the reader.
 Leave them thinking that you chose this closing, particularly for this situation.

 Tried and true suggestions for closing a letter or email

 5.)
 Sincerely, – This valediction gets to the point.
 It is simple and has an “I mean it” vibe.
 It is a kind and safe closing.